SignalGo/SignalGo-full-net/README.md

     }
 ```

-after create your controller class you must register that in to your server after start like:
+After you created your controller class you must register service interface like this:

 ```csharp
     class Program